Taika Waititi Will Return For Thor 4 In New Marvel Deal: Report

-In advance of the long-awaited Marvel panel Comic-Com, fans are delighted to learn that Taika Waititi will return for Thor 4.
+In advance of the long-awaited Marvel panel Comic-Com, fans are delighted to learn that Taika Waititi will return for Thor 4 (and there’s rumors he’ll direct a Star Wars movie).
 While Chris Hemsworth’s Thunder God is a beloved figure in the Marvel pantheon, the track record for the character’s solo films is murky at best.
 However, the first Thor film written and directed by Waititi, Thor: Ragnarok, served as something of a franchise reboot.
 Rather than the dark, Shakespearean tone of the first two Thor films, the third installment was a brightly colored, far-out comedy.
 Rife with Waititi’s signature brand of deadpan humor, everyone from Karl Urban’s Skurge to the rock-creature Korg, portrayed by Waititi himself, earned solid laughs.

 Yet, the film wasn’t an entire farce.
 It featured the death of Anthony Hopkins’s Odin and saw Cate Blanchette’s Hela kill hundreds of Asgardians.
 The film’s climax also featured the destruction of Thor’s homeworld.
 Waititi struck a tricky balance between humor and emotional weight, which is exactly the sort of thing a new Thor story needs.
 Avengers: Endgame saw an overweight, depressed Thor leave New Asgard in the hands of Valkyrie and jaunt off in space to find himself again.
 The next chapter for the Thunder God seems like one that could only be handled by an artist like Waititi.

 Taika Watiti Will Return For Thor 4 Because Akira Stalled Again